dfki-ric/robot_remote_control/README.md

 These Transports are given to the RobotController and ControlledRobot in their contructor and only implement an send() and receive() function.
 So it is easy to implement other means of connections between those.

+## Testing

+The repository includes a test directory with several boost test cases.
+You can build this directory and the test_suite executable as follows:

+    mkdir build
+    cd build
+    cmake -D ROCK_TEST_ENABLED=ON ..
+    make

+If you always want to build the test directory as well add the following lines to your CMakeLists.txt

+    ENABLE_TESTING()
+    ADD_SUBDIRECTORY(test)

+In order to run the tests you can either run all by executing (in /build/test) ```./test_suite``` or choose a specific test with the -t flag ```./test_suite -t checking_current_pose```

+## Bug Reports

+To search for bugs or report them, please use GitHubs [Issue-Tracker](https://github.com/dfki-ric/robot_control_interface/issues)